Jk2807/My-Projects/Wild-West-Shootout Game/README.md

 ## Notes

-- This project was built for educational purposes to reinforce introductory C++ programming skills.
+- This project was built for educational purposes to reinforce introductory C programming skills.
 - Since the project includes many UI images/assets, a full version, including Visual Studio solution files, graphical assets and a demo video is also provided: **https://drive.google.com/drive/folders/1BXbG1eOTysKQesnV-5ryPZMDdGlgj-vT?usp=sharing**.